olmcpartlan/iMap/README.md

 - Application allows users to input desired departure and destination stops.
   - SQL Procedures reference the Metra GTFS Static Schedule.
   - .NET processes data and specifies certain filters like date, destination and departure order, and stop coordinates
-  - React client maps the returned stops and displaays to user.
+  - React maps the returned stops and displays to user.